 Since licensing my art to Warner Bros., I’ve been looking to develop a specialized niche.
 I now utilize my whimsical and vibrant color palette, for which I’m famous.
 That’s when I came upon an offer for a “Modern Abstract” workshop here in Sedona at the Sedona Art Center.
-This art workshop was only the second workshop I pursued in the 15 years since I had moved to Sedona.
-Needless to say, as you will witness, I took this new and stylized way of painting, like a duck to water.
-I call it “Whimsically Abstracting the Landscape.”
+This art workshop was only the second workshop I pursued in the 15 years since I moved to Sedona.
+As you will witness, I took this new and stylized way of painting, like a duck to water.
+I call it “Vivid, Mystical Landscapes.”

 Discover Contemporary Sedona Landscape Paintings

 While I love painting with watercolors, my current love uses acrylics, heavy body, and liquid acrylics.
-Creating southwest Sedona landscape paintings and any form of Sedona art is my current direction, including desert flower landscapes.
+My current direction is creating southwest Sedona landscape paintings and any form of Sedona art, including desert flower landscapes.